datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-As you see, I run the INSERT INTO statement again and the new student 'Adrian' with Id number 6 has been added to the view.
+After executing the trigger, If I run the INSERT INTO statement again, the new student 'Adrian' with Id number 6 will be added to the view.

 ---